iarsystems/ewrl78-linker-config-flashlibs/README.md

 // define exported symbol __link_file_version_2 = 1;
 ```

-By doing so, the [Common.ICF](common.icf) will then switch between two different reset modes, in accordance to the following:
+By doing so, the [common.icf](common.icf) file will then switch between two different reset modes, in accordance to the following:

 ```c
 if (isdefinedsymbol(__link_file_version_2))